The 18 Craziest Conspiracy Theories About the Royal Family

 Charles and Diana had a secret daughter

 Diana admitted she had to visit a gynecologist before marrying Prince Charles to make sure she could bear children, but some people took that fact and ran.
 The Globe ran an article in 2014 claiming that during the examination, the doctor took some of Diana’s eggs and used in vitro fertilization to combine it with Charles’ sperm.
 Without permission, one doctor snuck one of the embryos for his wife to carry, and the “royal baby Sarah” was born just after the royal wedding in 1981—even before William—and the royal family kept it hush-hush.
 Strangely close similarities between Diana and her supposed daughter (right down to eyeliner color), not to mention Sarah’s conspicuous silence, has led people to believe the photos of her are computer-generated images the Globe made based on photos of the late princess.
 It seems the publication based the story on a novel by Nancy Ryan, which had a similar storyline about the couple’s fictional long-lost daughter, Olivia.
+This is what really happened between Prince Charles and Princess Diana.

 The royal family killed Princess Diana